Note: This book was written in days before we had ever dreamed of starting Homeschooling Torah.

 - How to attend a homeschooling convention.
 I was impressed with her concise instructions and emphasis on buying wisely and allowing God’s Spirit to direct our choices.
 I also know first-hand how many years of experience she has attending conferences.

 - I thought her list of advantages and disadvantages of different types of curriculum as “right on.”
 She points out the good and the bad in everything from textbooks to unschooling.

 - She describes many different kinds of homeschooling moms.
 I had to laugh, because I’m a “Mrs. High Performance” homeschooler (p.
 19), but the awesome thing is that she then makes specific curriculum recommendations for each type.
 Very cool!

 - I loved her explanation of grade levels and why we should and shouldn’t use them (chapter 5).
 Actually, I think she was the first person from whom I ever heard this idea, and it made so much sense to me.
-My husband was then enrolled in a secondary education major in college, and he was required to read John Dewey.
+My husband was then enrolled in a secondary education major in college, and he was required to read books by secular author John Dewey.
 Sure enough, everything that Joyce wrote about grade levels was true.

 Here’s a great quote about parenting, a gem in the middle of a practical book:

 “Read Jeremiah 2:30 to see what God thinks about [not training our children].
 ‘In vain have I smitten your children; they received no correction.’
 In other words: ‘Because you did not train and correct your children and train them in obedience, I can call until My voice is hoarse and they don’t listen or respond because they are not accustomed to listening or obeying.’
 Remediating that is far more important than “teaching” early academics!” (p.
 33)